AHMED-5G/react-native-flatlist-withindicator/README.md

 | `customsIndicatorStyle`    | `ViewStyle`  | Optional          | Additional styles to be applied to the custom indicators.                                            |
 | `isRTL`                    | `boolean`    | Optional          | Determines if the layout is right-to-left.
 Default value is based on the device's language settings. |

-Note: Any other props accepted by the React Native FlatList component can also be used with react-native-flatlist-withindicator.
+Note: Any other props accepted by the React Native FlatList component can also be used with `react-native-flatlist-withindicator`.
+However, please be aware that the following props are excluded from the standard FlatList component:

+- `horizontal`: This prop is not applicable to the react-native-flatlist-withindicator component since it is designed to display a horizontal list.

+- `showsHorizontalScrollIndicator`: This prop is not applicable to the `react-native-flatlist-withindicator` component since it handles its own indicator display.

 ## animationScaleFactor Prop